otobrglez/zemanta/README.md

 ## Limits

 Your daily limit is set at 1.000 calls per day.
-Send us email to support@zemanta.com to make it 10.000 calls per day.
+Send email to support@zemanta.com to make it 10.000 calls per day.

 ## Testing and developement